 “Brandon and I were talking about co-writing books with Marvel, and we were really interested in doing something that would be a lot of fun, and that gravitated towards something that wasn’t made yet or wasn’t a main character or popular character for awhile.
 I like that idea because you get to do a lot with those types of situations.
 You get to put a lot of creativity into it, and have your voice heard.
 You’re not quite tied in to all the events.
 So that’s something that attracted us.”

-Moon Girl and Devil Dinosaur begins in November.
+Moon Girl and Devil Dinosaur began in November 2015.

 Starbrand and Nightmask